 At this event in November 2018, we launched ‘The Age of Television’: a study by MTM that provided us with the most comprehensive view to date of the changing TV landscape.

 Please make sure to check out our ‘Need State Summary’ booklet by using the download button above and find out about the eight different need states that TV and video satisfies.
-The presentations will available to download shortly.

 We’re in a TV gold rush.
 TV’s ability to offer premium advertising opportunities and attract mass pay subscriptions means no creative industry on earth is attracting so much interest.
 Alongside broadcasters who are investing ambitiously in their programme and commercial offerings, there are new players in town with deep pockets and high hopes.